-- · Patient has at least one of the following - a.
-Purulent drainage from the superficial incision. - Organisms identified from an aseptically obtained specimen from the superficial incision or subcutaneous tissue by a culture or non-culture based microbiologic testing. - c.
-Superficial incision that is deliberately opened by a surgeon, physician or physician designee and culture or non-culture-based testing is not performed AND Patient has at least one of the following signs or symptoms: localized pain or tenderness, localized swelling, erythema, or heat. - Diagnosis of superficial incisional SSI by a physician or physician designee
+patient has at least one of the following:

+- a. purulent drainage from the superficial incision. - organism(s) identified from an aseptically-obtained specimen from the superficial incision or subcutaneous tissue by a culture or nonculture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) - a superficial incision that is deliberately opened or re-accessed by a surgeon, physician or physician designee and culture or non-culture based testing of the superficial incision or subcutaneous tissue is not performed patient has at least one of the following signs or symptoms: localized pain or tenderness; localized swelling; erythema; or heat d. diagnosis of a superficial incisional SSI by a physician or physician designee